steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-in-swiftui-uihostingcontroller.md

 (UIView ...)
 ```

-`UIHostingView` looks very interesting indeed[^3].
-From the design it seems Apple at some point considered giving us both the hosting controller and the hosting view, but then opted for just the controller — it wouldn't make sense otherwise to pack all of that logic into the view, if the controller was always planned.
+`UIHostingView` looks very interesting indeed.[^3] Based on the design, it seems that at some point, Apple considered giving us both the hosting controller and the hosting view, but then opted for just the controller — it wouldn’t make sense to pack all that logic into the view if the controller was always planned.

-Looking at the output, there's quite a few Swift methods that have been exposed to the ObjC runtime. `keyboardWillShowWithNotification:` and `keyboardWillHideWithNotification:` look exactly like candidates to tweak.
-We're really lucky here that the SwiftUI engineers didn't use the block-based NSNotification-API[^1] but used the target/selector approach - which does need `@objc` annotations to work, and opens the door for our shenanigans.
+Looking at the output, I see there are quite a few Swift methods that have been exposed to the Objective-C runtime. `keyboardWillShowWithNotification:` and `keyboardWillHideWithNotification:` look exactly like candidates to tweak.
+We’re really lucky here that the SwiftUI engineers didn’t use the block-based `NSNotification` API[^1], but instead used the target/selector approach — which not only needs `@objc` annotations to work, but also opens the door for our shenanigans.

 ## Subclassing at Runtime

 We want to replace the implementation of `keyboardWillShowWithNotification:` with an empty one.
-The classic solution here would be [swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/), however that would modify *all* instances of `UIHostingController`, and we don't know if the view class isn't used somewhere else.
-This might work but seems risky.
+The classic solution here would be [swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/), but that would modify *all* instances of `UIHostingController`, and we don’t know if the view class is used somewhere else.
+It might work, but it seems risky.

-A better strategy is to modify only instances we control.
-We can do that via dynamic subclassing.
-It's my favorite way to modify behavior on a per-object basis, in fact I wrote a whole Swift library called [InterposeKit](https://interposekit.com/) to make this easy:
+A better strategy is to modify only instances we control, and we can do that via dynamic subclassing.
+It’s my favorite way to modify behavior on a per-object basis.
+In fact, I wrote an entire Swift library called [InterposeKit](https://interposekit.com/) to make this easy:

 ```swift
 import SwiftUI